project-image

 Helping is Selling- Here's how to Overcome the ICK

-8 months ago – Tue, Oct 03, 2023 at 12:35:33 PM
+about 1 year ago – Tue, Oct 03, 2023 at 12:35:33 PM

 So my last day at T-mobile was Friday.
 It was a bittersweet moment.
 On the one hand I was happy to be out of what was ultimately a highstress environment and have space for my own projects.
 On the other hand I was, and am still worried, about what it will mean to lose the financial "stability" that came from having a steady job.